White Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the White Sox have posted a mark of 1-3.
+- In four games as the underdog over the last 10 contests, the White Sox were upset in every contest.

-- In their last 10 matchups with a total posted by oddsmakers, the White Sox and their opponents are 6-3-1 when it comes to hitting the over.
+- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on five occasions.

+- The White Sox's previous 10 games have not had a runline posted by oddsmakers.

 White Sox Betting Records & Stats

-- The White Sox have been chosen as underdogs in seven games this year and have walked away with the win two times (28.6%) in those games.
+- The White Sox have been chosen as underdogs in eight games this year and have walked away with the win two times (25%) in those games.

-- Chicago has a record of 2-5 when it's set as an underdog of -105 or more by bookmakers this season.
+- This season, Chicago has won two of its seven games when it's the underdog by at least -105 on the moneyline.

 - The moneyline set for this matchup implies the White Sox have a 51.2% chance of coming away with a victory in the contest.

-- Games involving Chicago have gone over the total set by bookmakers in eight of 13 chances this season.
+- Games involving Chicago have gone over the total set by oddsmakers in eight of 14 chances this season.

 - The White Sox have yet play a game with a spread this season.